CF Honors Institute: A Community of Scholars

 All highly motivated students who plan to work toward an Associate in Arts degree from CF should seek admission to the Honors Institute.
 The following guidelines are used to identify those students who should benefit most from enriched studies in the honors program.
 It should be noted, however, that no single criterion in the following list is absolute: i.e., a SAT score of 1050 might prove acceptable for a student with demonstrated successes in other areas.

 The institute issues formal invitations to graduating high school seniors meeting selective admission requirements.
 The two-year program requires completion of 18 credit hours in honors courses while maintaining a minimum cumulative grade point average of 3.3.
-Scholarships for four semesters are awarded to as many as 58 selected students yearly.
+A limited number of full-tuition scholarships are awarded yearly.

 Since 1990, the Honors Institute has also invited outstanding CF scholars into a second track, designed to include students who did not articulate directly into the honors program from high school.
 These students must earn a minimum of 12 honors credits.
 Track 2 students may be eligible for partial tuition scholarships pending academic performance.